davewongillies/facter-updates/README.md

 facter-updates
 ==============
 Facts about the number of package updates a system has pending.
-Currently only supports apt-based systems with update-notifier installed
+Currently only supports apt-based systems.

 * updates: the total number of updates pending
 * updates\_security: total number of security updates pending